Table of Contents

 3) They Make Communication Less Personal

 The lack of a physical presence takes some of that warmth out.
-When it comes to interpersonal communications, it makes such interactions feel more rushed and perfunctory.
+When it comes to interpersonal communication, it makes such interactions feel rushed and perfunctory.
 This way many businesses can lose their engagement with their clients.

 4) Lack of Accountability

 While voice assistants help increase productivity, they also lack accountability.
 Email and other systems are a way to hold an employee accountable for completing tasks on time.
 With voice assistants like Alexa or Siri, there’s no such system in place and more likely that some of the tasks may get lost without an assigned deadline date.

 Moreover, voice assistants lack proper feedback mechanisms.
 A task could take too long to be completed, but you wouldn’t know unless you asked if it was done yet.

 So it’s hard to track progress by using these digital assistants.
 The lack of oversight can lead to disorganized processes throughout your business.